cse110-sp24-group17/cse110-sp24-group17/admin/meetings/041024-kickoff.md

 ## Logistics
 - Name introductions complete! (for the members present)
-- Filled out a when2meet in order to gauge general availability for future meetings
+- We filled out a when2meet in order to gauge general availability for future meetings
-- Created team GitHub Organization and repository
+- We created the team GitHub Organization and repository
-- Sent message in slack for members not present to plan team-bonding activity date
+- Will send a message in slack for members not present to plan a team-bonding activity date
+- We're not exactly sure what we want to do for our project yet, but hopefully we'll get a better idea after lecture on 4/11

 ## Team page discussion
-- Want a wave logo, blue color
+- We decided we wanted a wave logo, with a generally blue color as our team brand
   - Inspired by our location in San Diego, and ocean motif is generally nice
 - Potential names brainstorming:
   - Team Blue